DarenaSkip/AI_research/Visual_thinking/README.md

 – patience and manual precision

 Why this matters
-Before coding and system design, this was an early form of:
+Before coding and system design, this was already an early form of:
 – visual analysis
 – structural thinking
 – pattern recognition